blazeui/blazeui/README.md

 ### 3. Create config files

-You need to have a `tailwind.config.js` config file for your project.
+You need to provide a `tailwind.config.js` config file for your project.

-You can copy the below code as a starting point:
+As a staring point, you can use the config from the Milkyway theme:

 <details>
 <summary>Expand to view the `tailwind.config.js`</summary>